 Red Flags for Online Dating Scams in the Military

-The person could be from any part of the world.
-The person could use your personal information and images to impersonate and even blackmail you.
+First, avoid giving out your personal information and pictures to someone you don't know.
+The person could be from any part of the world, could use your personal information and images to impersonate and even blackmail you.

 Do your best to research every detail and verify what you can.

 Remember, pictures from the internet could be as simple as "copy and paste" from the Facebook page of an unsuspecting military member.

 How are you supposed to know what an official military document looks like?
 It's not that hard to print an authentic-looking duplicate with a home printer.
 That's part of the reason the Army Criminal Investigation Command has an example page for commonly used false documents to aid in detecting a scammer.